 I first saw this attitude when I worked at the Indiana State Department of Health, and a few of my colleagues said we would never deal with bloggers because they only wanted to put out bad information.
 And in dealing with other Journalists, they almost seemed to say “blogger” with a sneer.
 As if “blogger” was something they stepped in on their way to the office.

-As a result, many Journalists don’t believe things like Reporter Shield Laws should apply to us.
-For example, if an environmental blog were to uncover environmental violations by a large corporation, that blogger could be forced to reveal who his or her sources were.
+As a result, many Journalists don’t believe things like Reporter Shield Laws should apply to us citizen journalists.
+For example, if an environmental blog were to uncover environmental violations by a large corporation, that citizen journalist could be forced to reveal who his or her sources were.
 But if a newspaper wrote the same story, the reporter would not.

-The biggest question comes down to who is a journalist.
+The biggest question comes down to who is a real journalist and who is only a blogger/citizen journalists.
 In the Branzburg v.
 Hayes case, Justice Byron White said

 “Freedom of the press is a ‘fundamental personal right’ which ‘is not confined to newspapers and periodicals.
 It necessarily embraces pamphlets and leaflets. … The press in its historic connotation comprehends every sort of publication which affords a vehicle of information and opinion.’ … The informative function asserted by representatives of the organized press in the present cases is also performed by lecturers, political pollsters, novelists, academic researchers, and dramatists.”